The Most Comprehensive Guide to Google Ads Marketing for SaaS

 Take Proposify, for example.
 A user may come to the site by typing into Google “how to improve my proposals,” consume the content on the home page and bounce off as they were only researching and didn’t even realize that there was a solution like Proposify, aka solution unaware.

 For the next seven days, they continue to work on improving their proposals but are still not happy with the result.
-They then come back to Google and type in “proposal software” as after coming across Proposify a week earlier, they are now solution aware.
+They then return to Google and type in “proposal software” as after coming across Proposify a week earlier, they are now solution aware.

 Here stands the question, would you consider this user more valuable to Proposify than someone typing in “proposal software” who has never visited the website before?